What Happens When There Is Sexual Tension Between Friends?

 Explain to your friend how you feel.
 The sexual attraction is natural, and they might even be flattered.
-Talking things out with them is a great way to clear the tension in the relationship if you feel you can do it.
+Talking things out with them is a great way to clear the relationship's tension if you feel you can do it.

 There are a million ways to express your feelings to someone.
 You could say, “I have feelings for you,” “I’ve been interested in you for some time,” or even, “Have you ever thought about being more than friends?”
 Start gently to open the conversation, gauge his or her reaction, then move things forward from there.

-Whether your friend feels the same way or not, it can be good to have a definitive answer.
+Whether your friend feels the same way or not can be good to have a definitive answer.
 Don’t just ask your friend how they feel but ask them how they want to move forward.
 If they don’t feel the same way, it might be a good idea for both of you to take some time and space.
 But there’s also a good chance that they’ll feel the same way.
-Many of the best relationships start with friendship, and this could be an exciting shift for both of you.
+Many of the best relationships start with friendship, which could be an exciting shift for both of you.

 And if your friend doesn’t feel the same way, don’t take it personally.
-Rejection can sting, but it’s more often a reflection on the other person and his or her tastes more than you and your personality or looks.
-It’s possible to still be friends with this person; maybe just take some time of separation to sort out your feelings before the friendship returns to how it was.
+Rejection can sting, but it’s more often a reflection on the other person and their tastes more than you and your personality or looks.
+It’s possible to be friends with this person still; maybe take some time of separation to sort out your feelings before the friendship returns to how it was.
 Who knows, maybe your friend will even help you find a romantic partner in the future.

-Relationships change and evolve over time.
-Friendships change, romantic relationships change, people, fall in love, and people fall out of it.
+Relationships change and evolve.
+Friendships change, romantic relationships change, people fall in love, and people fall out of it.
 These are part of the natural cycles of life, and the most we can hope to do is enjoy the ups and downs.

 If it frightens you to address your friend directly about your feelings, an easier alternative could be speaking with people in your friend group.
-A socially adept friend of yours might be able to gently gauge this person’s feelings for you, or maybe they already know!
+A socially adept friend of yours might be able to gauge this person’s feelings for you gently, or maybe they already know!